-Teal and gray are both cooler colors, and they complement each other perfectly.
+Teal and gray are both cooler colors and complement each other perfectly.
 It’s hard to find a shade of teal that won’t look good with gray.
 So, you can pick almost any teal from light to dark, and you’ll have an amazing color scheme.

 White and brown are other colors that go with teal and gray.
-You can add them as accent colors, or you could go for white walls.
+You can add them as accent colors or go for white walls.
 Then, it’s up to you whether you choose teal as your secondary or accent color.
 Either will work just as well!

 For example, you could have white walls, teal furniture, and gray cushions.
-But it would also look just as stylish if you use these colors in a different combination.
+But it would also look just as stylish if you use these colors differently.
 As mentioned, brown wood furniture goes well with teal and gray furniture.
 Aim for light or mid-brown wood furniture like this gorgeous coffee table.